GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit04/unit04-04_LiDAR_metrics.md

 Of course lidR provides the functions for these tasks.
 Have a look at grid_terrain(), grid_canopy() or the more flexible grid_metrics().

 ## Task 1
+* load the flm1_clipped.las file that you save earlier.

-* Calculate DTM, DSM and CHM with 1m resolution.
+* Calculate DTM, DSM and CHM with 10m resolution.
 * Save your rasters as a tif file.

 ## Task 2

 We want to calculate what is the mean vegetation height of our forest plot?

-* Load the cropped Sentinel 2 scene from the previou exercise
+* Load the cropped Sentinel 2 scene from the previous session
 * Crop the scene for our forest plot
 * Calculate a DEM with the Sentinel tile as a grid template with grid_metrics()
 * Normalize the pointcloud with lasnormalize().
 What happened?